sitron/lst/README.md

 * run `lst dump-sprint-config my_sprint_name` and copy the output to the wiki

 ## Install troubleshooting
 * run `lst test-install` to test your install.
-It should dump some html and finish by 'end'
+It should dump some useful variables
 * get in touch with support :)

 ## Upgrade